-It’s safe to say that the .45 ACP is the undisputed reigning champ of big bore autoloaders.
-It didn’t earn this title by sheer power alone, but by it’s enduring staying power, popularity, and sales volume.
-There are still many law enforcement agencies which issue .45 ACP pistols as their duty sidearm, it’s one of many reasons these pistols remain perennial top sellers.
+It’s safe to say that the .45 ACP is the undisputed reigning champ of big-bore autoloaders.
+It didn’t earn this title by sheer power alone, but by its enduring staying power, popularity, and sales volume.
+There are still law enforcement agencies issuing pistols chambered in and loaded with the best .45 ACP ammo as their duty sidearm.
+It’s one of many reasons these pistols remain perennial top sellers.

 Springfield so firmly believed in the viability of the venerable .45 that they introduced their brand new pistol in .45 ACP first, and then expanded to the ever-popular 9mm Luger a year later, followed by the .40 S&W.